 [INCLUDE THE FOLLOWING DEFINITIO] Sexual Misconduct refers to physical contact or non-physical conduct of a sexual nature in the absence of clear, knowing and voluntary consent.
-Examples include sexual or gender-based harassment, stalking, dating violence, and sexual violence.
+Examples include sexual or genderbased harassment, stalking, dating violence, and sexual violence.99

 [INCLUDE THE FOLLOWING DEFINITION: Accommodations refers to measures taken by [INSTITUTION] to help a student in response to sexual misconduct.
 Accommodations may be related to academics, safety, housing, or other aspects of campus life.
-Examples include adjustments to coursework or class schedules, excused absences, approving requests for incompletes, relocating a student to different on-campus housing, roommate changes, and offering accompaniment/escort services when walking on campus.]
+Examples include adjustments to coursework or class schedules, excused absences, approving requests for incompletes, relocating a student to different on-campus housing, roommate changes, and offering accompaniment/escort services when walking on campus.]100

-82. In thinking about the events related to sexual misconduct described in the previous sections, did [INSTITUTION] play a role by...
+82. In thinking about the events related to sexual misconduct described in the previous sections, did [INSTITUTION] play a role by...101

-Prefer Not Does Not Yes No to Respond Apply a.
+Yes No Prefer Not to Respond Does Not Apply a.
 Actively supporting you with either formal or informal resources (e.g., counseling, academic services, advocacy services, meetings, or phone calls)? b.
 Taking your report seriously? c.
 Allowing you to have a say in how your report was handled? d.
 Ensuring you were treated as an important member of the institution? e.
 Meeting your needs for support and accommodations? f.
 Discussing its policies about protection from retaliation? g.
 Sharing options for academic and other accommodations? h.
 Giving you information about options through a criminal process?

-83. In thinking about the events related to sexual misconduct described in the previous sections, did [INSTITUTION] play a role by...
+83. In thinking about the events related to sexual misconduct described in the previous sections, did [INSTITUTION] play a role by...102

-&lt;sup>100 Definition provided by Illinois Coalition Against Sexual Assault (ICASA).
+100 Definition provided by Illinois Coalition Against Sexual Assault (ICASA).

-&lt;sup>101 Originally ARC3 survey, shortened and modified by members.
+101 Originally ARC3 survey, shortened and modified by members.

-&lt;sup>102 Originally ARC3 survey, shortened and modified by members.
+102 Originally ARC3 survey, shortened and modified by members.

 Yes No Prefer Not to Respond Does Not Apply a.
-Making it difficult to report the experience/s? · , b.
+Making it difficult to report the experience/s? b.
 Responding inadequately to the experience/s, if reported? c.
 Mishandling your case, if disciplinary action was contemplated? d.
 Covering up the experience/s? e.
 Denying your experience/s in some way? f.
 Punishing you in some way for reporting the experience/s (e.g., loss of privileges or status)? g.
 Suggesting your experience/s might affect the reputation of the institution? h.
 Creating an environment where you no longer felt like a valued member of the institution? i.
 Creating an environment where staying at [INSTITUTION] was difficult for you?
 Yes No Prefer Not to Respond Does Not Apply j.
 Responding differently to your experience/s based on your sexual orientation or gender identity? k.
 Responding differently to your experience/s based on your racial or ethnic background?
-Responding differently to your experience/s based on your disability status?

-Answer Question 84 ONLY if your response to any part of Question 83 is "Yes".
-Otherwise, SKIP to Question 85.
+I. Responding differently to your experience/s based on your disability status? ◆ Answer Question 84 ONLY if your response to Otherwise, SKIP to Que estion 85. .
+If you reported or were considering making a repor t ot sexual misconduc t to IINSTITU IIONI, did

-84. If you reported or were considering making a report of sexual misconduct to [INSTITUTION], did [INSTITUTION] play a role by...
+84. [INSTITUTION] play a role by...103

 Prefer Not Does Not

 Yes No to Respond Apply

 a.
-Warning you that you could face lawsuits from the person who harmed you?
+Warning you that you could face lawsuits from the person

+who harmed you?

 b.
 Threatening to file a lawsuit against you?

 c.
 Encouraging you to take a leave of absence?

 d.
 Encouraging you to transfer schools?

 e.
 Encouraging you to drop out of school?

 f.
 Other